jordanaf808/jaf-ltd/LearningLog.md

         console.log('hello')
     }, [searchQuery])

-_note_ you can't pass an async function directly in the useEffect, (async returns a thunk(?) object an useEffect requires you to return a regular function.
-Instead that function can return an async function like so...
+_note_ you can't pass an async function directly in the useEffect, (async returns a thunk(?) object and useEffect requires you to return a regular function.
+Instead _that_ function can return an async function like so... inside of our useEffect we have an anonymous function that returns the variable fetchFunc which itself is an async (anonymous?) function that awaits a response from a fetch to the api and then awaits the parse of that response.
+We then attempt to setUser state to the 1st index of the response, _which_ if we _don't_ pass an array in as the 2nd argument to the useEffect, will create an infinite loop and crash. so don't forget to pass in that array (see next example).
+Most importantly, at the end, trigger the function we just declared above and vòila.

     useEffect(() => {
     const fetchFunc = async () => {